 The research project “A Critical Art History of International and World Expositions.
 Decentering Fashion and Modernities” funded by the Deutsche Forschungsgemeinschaft plans publications in the newly established series Entangled Art Histories (transcript publishing house, edited by Alexandra Karentzos and Miriam Oesterreich):

-The edited volume publication ‘A unique Assemblage of all Things’ – New styles, Latin America, and reviewing art and fashion history of international and world expositions will be co-edited by Alexandra Karentzos, Elena Nustrini, Miriam Oesterreich and Lizzy Rys.
+The edited volume publication ‘A Unique Assemblage of All Things’ – New Styles, Latin America, and Re-viewing Art and Fashion History of International and World Expositions will be co-edited by Alexandra Karentzos, Elena Nustrini, Miriam Oesterreich and Lizzy Rys.
 It will include contributions in the format of selected proceedings from the two study days De-/centering world’s fairs: Representing ‘Peripheries‘ in Arts and Fashion (UdK Berlin/DFK Paris, September 2023) and The Fashion of ‘Gesamtkunstwerk’: Decentering Art Nouveau Style at International Exhibitions (TU Darmstadt/Stiftung Mathildenhöhe Darmstadt, March 2024)

 The monographic publication A Critical Art History of International and World Expositions.
 Decentering Fashion and Modernities will be co-authored by Alexandra Karentzos and Miriam Oesterreich.
 It will consist of four chapters